 AAAD 396, 498; AAAD/WMST 386*; AMST 398; ANTH 142; ANTH/GEOG/GLBL/HIST/POLI 210; COMM 53, 260, 625, 650; COMM/ENEC 375; DRAM 85, 288, 487; ECON 465*; GEOG 56, 458*; GLBL 290; HIST/MNGT 365; JOMC 141, 340, 344, 448; PLCY 361, 393, 580; POLI 414; SOCI 393, 411, 413, 470; SOWO 490, 492; WMST 281, 290, 293*, 350, 365, 410

 The Context of Justice

 A student may major in sociology and minor in social and economic justice; however, a student cannot have more than 45 hours in one department.
 All college requirements about minors apply.
-In addition, courses that a student is using to meet a General Education Approaches requirement cannot also be used to meet a minor requirement.
+In addition, only one course that a student is using to meet a General Education Approaches requirement may also be used to meet a minor requirement.

 Honors in Management and Society